microsoft/pxt/docs/writing-docs.md

 ### project

-The **project** language is simular to blocks but render a published project.
+The **project** language is similar to blocks but render a published project.

     ```project
     twejlyucio